Mirza Ghalib (film)

-Story and Plot
+Plot

 The film depicts an episode in the life of famous poet Mirza Ghalib during the last Mogul King, Bahadur Shah Zafar's times.
 The story revolves around the love and admiration of Moti Begum, (named "Chaudhvin"(moon-faced) by Mirza Ghalib), played by Suraiya, for Mirza Ghalib, played by Bharat Bhushan, and its end in the tragic death of 'Chadhvin' (Suraiya).

 Ghalib is already a married man, married to "Umrao Begum" (Nigar Sultana), who is a pious woman, in love with and in awe of her poet husband.
 Emperor Bahadur Shah "Zafar" (Iftekhar), himself a poet of considerable stature, is hosting a "mushaira" (poetry recitation session).
 At the "mushaira", the poetry of "Zauq" is much applauded; Mirza Asadullah Khan "Ghalib", on the other hand, finds no takers for his "ghazals" (poems).
 (In another scene, when ghalib is reciting out of court, even the general populace thinks his ghazals are too profound and his Urdu too difficult.)
 In the more intellectual environment of the mushaira, nobody except the Mufti (Murad) and the Kotwal, Hashmat Khan (Ulhas) can find anything to appreciate in Ghalib's poetry.
 The Mufti expresses his appreciation to Ghalib; the Kotwal spends his time hurriedly writing down the ghazal Ghalib has just recited.
 Ghalib instead of reciting melodiously as others do, starts by just "reading" his ghazals dryly (maybe he finds the poets below his calibre), and even calls himself a poet ("Sukhanver") par excellence in one of his ghazals.
 This irks some of the poets present, at which Ghalib walks out of the court.

 On his way home, he hears a woman singing one of his own ghazals.
-The singer is Moti Begum (Suraiya), daughter of a retired courtesan (Durga Khote).
+The singer is Moti Begum (Suraiya), daughter of a retired tawaif (Durga Khote).
 Moti is mad about Ghalib's poetry, and even about the man himself, even though she has no idea what her favourite poet looks like.
 Ghalib, delighted that someone likes his poetry, knocks on Moti's door and is admitted.
 Ghalib is awestruck not just by her enthusiasm for his ghazals but also by her beauty, and addresses her as Chaudhvin Begum (chaudhvin means "full moon").
 When he realises she does not know that he is Ghalib, he teases her by deprecating Ghalib's poetry.
 Moti, of course, leaps to her hero's defence and literally shoos the unexpected guest from her house.
 Right on Ghalib's heels (in fact, bumping into the poet in the doorway) comes another visitor to Moti's house: the Kotwal.
 He has just returned from the mushaira at the fort, bringing with him the transcript of the Ghalib ghazal he'd heard there.
 He hands over the ghazal to a grateful Moti, and astonishes her by identifying her recent guest as Ghalib himself.